Five ways volunteering makes you happy

 We’re asking Kiwis to kick start their happy New Year by volunteering to help stop New Zealand’s single biggest killer, heart disease.
 With more than 6,000 of us dying of the disease each year more life-saving funds are urgently needed.

-We invite you to hit the nation’s streets and shake a bucket in your local community on Friday 23 or Saturday 24 February, 2018 for our Big Heart Appeal street collection.
+We invite you to hit the nation’s streets and shake a bucket in your local community for our Big Heart Appeal street collection.
 Register online now.

 ReferencesVolunteer at our Big Heart Appeal